Dvd-Znf/youtty/README.md

 The automated script will create necessary data directories
 But it will also compile the main.c file from source
 ```
-# make install
+$ make install
 ```
+> [!IMPORTANT]
-Just make sure you run `make install` with elevated privligeas
+> Do _NOT_ run `make install` with elevated privligeas!
 ### Step 2:
-Add your own youtube data api key to the ~/.youtty/key_name.py file
+Run `youtty --change-key` once to change your current youtube API key.
-Creating a youtube data key is 100% free and very simple
+Creating a youtube data API key is free and somewhat simple
 You may also use the `--no-key` flag instead, but this will limit some functionality(No video selection, No Thumbnail preview)
-Using `--no-key` may also lead to some other non desired behavior, please submit issue if you find and be ready to CTR+C.
+Using `--no-key` may also lead to some other non desired behavior, please submit issue if you find one and be ready to CTR+C.
 ## How it works?
 The main.c file is really just a glorified script
 It will call to the api-caller.py file located under ~/.youtty to then asks the youtube data api for a specific search result